Terms & Conditions

 “Delivery Date” means the date on which the Goods are to be delivered as stipulated in the Buyer’s order and accepted by the Seller, as evidenced in the Contract;

 “Goods” means the goods (including any installment of the goods or any parts for them) which the Seller is to supply in accordance with the Contract;

 “Month” means a calendar month; and

-“Seller” means James Alexander trading as James Alexander Apparel Ltd Reg. in England and Wales No: 10361514 of 43 CONISCLIFFE ROAD, DARLINGTON, CO DURHAM, DL3 7EH, UNITED KINGDOM and includes all employees and agents of James Alexander Apparel Ltd.
+“Seller” means James Alexander Trading Ltd Reg. in England and Wales No: 10361514 of 43 CONISCLIFFE ROAD, DARLINGTON, CO DURHAM, DL3 7EH, UNITED KINGDOM and includes all employees and agents of James Alexander Trading Ltd.

 2.2 Unless the context otherwise requires, each reference in these Terms and Conditions to:

 2.2.1 “writing”, and any cognate expression, includes a reference to any communication effected by electronic or facsimile transmission or similar means;

 2.2.2 a statute or a provision of a statute is a reference to that statute or provision as amended or re-enacted at the relevant time;